The 2021 national estimates for residential building cause-under-investigation fires and losses show that there were:

 Overall trends for residential building cause-under-investigation fires and losses for the 10-year period of 2012 to 2021 show the following:

-In 2019 and 2020, 10 and 18 reported multifatality fire incidents (resulting in 2, 3 or 4 deaths), respectively, may have contributed to the increase in the estimate of fire deaths.
+In 2019, there were 10 reported multifatality fire incidents, 18 in 2020 and 11 in 2021.
+These multifatality fire incidents may have contributed to the increase in the estimates of fire deaths.

-In 2020, 36 reported multiple injury fire incidents (resulting in 2, 3, 4, 5 or 7 injuries), may have contributed to the increase in the estimate of fire injuries.
+In 2020, 36 reported multiple injury fire incidents may have contributed to the increase in the estimate of fire injuries.

 Fires, deaths, injuries and dollar loss

 Residential building cause-under-investigation fire dollar loss